libeo-tech/take-home-test-inato/README.md

 This is my repo for the test project that you sent me.
 I spent 1h45 on this project.

-I must precise that there has been an issue with what I did : I did my commit on a new branch under the main repository.
+I must precise that there has been an issue with what I did : I did all my commits on a new branch under the main repository.
 When I tried to add them to this repo, I did a few bad moves and lost my commits..
 I am sorry for this, and as a substitute, I will explain here what I did and the order in which I did it.

 ## Methodology